paulscherrerinstitute/wica-http/README.md

 # WICA support for the EPICS Control System

-## Support for EPICS Channel Access Environment Variables
+## EPICS Channel Access Environment Variables

 The Wica-Http server is currently (2019-09-07) configured to work with PSI's native Java implementation of the [EPICS](https://epics-controls.org/) control system client side channel-access protocol.
 As such